 - Tires: Pirelli P Zero Race 26mm

-Like the SL7, the Dogma F is a versatile road bike – lightweight but aerodynamic.
+Like the SL8, the Dogma F is a versatile road bike – lightweight but aerodynamic.
+Simply do it all.
+It looks beefy from the sides but thin from the front.

-It’s based on its predecessor, the Dogma F12, and was introduced in 2021.
+It’s based on its predecessor, the Dogma F12, and was introduced in 2021 and then refreshed in 2024.
 Unlike Cannondale, for example, you can choose from many colors.

 However, you’ll pay extra for exclusivity.
 The Pinarello Dogma F is one of the most expensive road bikes on the market.